Xilinx/inference-server/docs/xmodel_example_cpp.rst

 Include the library
 -------------------

-Xilinx Inference Server's C++ API allows you to write your own C++ applications that link against Xilinx Inference Server's backend.
+AMD Inference Server's C++ API allows you to write your own C++ applications that link against AMD Inference Server's backend.
 This approach bypasses the overheads associated with serialization that occurs with REST-based Python inferencing.
 The public API is defined in :file:`proteus/proteus.hpp` and we include it here.